rolfcleveringa/scss-utilities/README.md

 _Note: please make sure you add the correct path.
 It may be you have your sass file in a subdirectory._

-## Usage
+## Usage/Examples

-scss-utilities is a collection of usefull mixins and functions.
 You can use them directly in your own code.

 ```scss
 @use "scss-utilities" as *;